vinicentus/flutter_iot_ui/README.md

 ### Prerequisites
 A working [flutter](https://docs.flutter.dev/get-started/install) installation with desktop support enabled.
 See [Desktop support for Flutter](https://docs.flutter.dev/desktop).

+ABI json file describing your smart contracts, from the truffle migrate deployment step

 A Storj DCS account and an access token generated specifically for this dApp.
 See below
 #### Generating a Storj Access
 * Sign up for Storj DCS